These functions allow users to add and delete nodes:

 Details

 Not all functions have methods available for all object classes.
-Below are the currently implemented S3 methods:
+Below are the currently implemented S3 methods for these functions:

 Examples